fdeters/personal-site-frontend/README.md

 ## Building

-To create a production version of the app:
+To create a production version of the app

 ```bash
 npm run build